MIfeanyi/P3TE/README.md

 ## Special Thanks

 # Dependencies
 This game was built with [Godot](https://godotengine.org/).
 The releases contain the required files required to run.
-For binary packages please check:
+For binary packages please check the (official releases)[https://github.com/MIfeanyi/P3TE/releases]

 # Tools
 Here are a list of some of the tools used to create this game.

-* Open Source
+# Open Source
 ** Godot engine
 ** Inkscape
 ** Mypaint